ModShardTeam/ModShardDiff/README.md

 #### Using the CLI:

 To compare `data_modified.win` from `data_vanilla.win` and export the results in the folder `PATH/TO/EXPORT`, run `msd -n data_modified.win -r data_vanilla.win -o PATH/TO/EXPORT`.

+## Known issues

+This tool assumes that each element (`Codes`, `GameObjects`, `Sprites`, ...) is named with a unique name.
+If for any reasons, some elements share the same name (for instance two `Codes` using the same name), the tool will export only one (and maybe the one you are not interested in).